ktpeace/ktpeace/README.md

 ---

-*<p align="center">📆 What I'm Up To on 1/9</p>*
+*<p align="center">📆 What I'm Up To on 1/13</p>*

 - Building the frontend of a commissioned project in React

 - Building a small project to show my design skills

-- Cementing data structures and algorithms by teaming up with a former bootcamp student to follow Frontend Mentor's DS&A course and work on relevant Leetcodes together
+- Cementing data structures and algorithms with a former bootcamp student by following Frontend Masters' "The Last Algorithms Course You'll Need" and working on Leetcodes

+- Learning Python

 ---